GCSRT Program | Program Overview

-- Epidemiology - Basic principles and methods of epidemiology, including disease (outcome) measures, measures of association, study design options, bias, confounding, and effect modification.
+Epidemiology - This course covers the basic principles and methods of epidemiology, including disease (outcome) measures, measures of association, study design options, bias, confounding, and effect modification..

-Biostatistics - Organize, summarize, and display quantitative data.
-Use of statistical software (STATA), measures of variability, and confidence intervals, interpretation of tests of significance.
-Understand basic principles and uses of linear and logistic regression models for clinical research.
+- Biostatistics - This course addresses how to organize, summarize, and display quantitative data; the use of statistical software (Stata); measures of variability and confidence intervals; and interpreting significance tests.
+The course also provides an understanding of the basic principles and uses of linear and logistic regression models for clinical research.

 - The Clinical Trials GCSRT Program will provide instruction in the conduct, implementation, and analysis of clinical trials, with a focus on the methods of study design, ethics, recruitment, and biostatistical considerations that are used in designing and analyzing clinical trials.

 - Individual Capstone Project - The Capstone Project represents the culminating experience of the GCSRT program.
 Scholars are required to write a research proposal.
 The overall goal is to integrate theoretical aspects of clinical research methodology with real-world study design and implementation.
 The Capstone Project consists of two elements: a 5-page proposal and, for selected students (the top 10%), a 15 minute presentation.